bcgov/nr-broker/README.md

 ## Dev setup

-You must have node and podman installed.
+You must have mongosh, node and podman installed.
 Run the following command to setup the node dependencies.

 ```bash
 $ npm ci